 We have previously been approved for our X-band and S-band radio frequencies licensing through a published filing by the ITU on April 6, 2021.
 Such licenses are held through Aurea Alas, Ltd., an Isle of Man company, which is a Variable interest entity to us.
 The ITU filing contains approved spectrum use for multiple X-Band and S-Band frequencies and seven different orbital planes, including 45 degrees.
-In August 2023, the FCC granted Sidus a LizzieSat launch and operating license for launch and deploy on a SpaceX Falcon 9 mission called Transporter 10 to include approval for orbital operations utilizing the previously approved ITU S-band and X-band frequencies and ground station coverage.
-We have also filed an FCC Part 25 license request for the LizzieSat satellite constellation missions two through five.
-The FCC Part 25 license request has completed the mandatory review period and is pending approval.
-The National Oceanic and Atmospheric Administration (NOAA), an agency of the U.S. Department of Commerce, granted a Tier 1 license authorizing Sidus to operate LizzieSat1-3, a private remote-sensing space system comprised of three satellites (LizzieSat#1 through LizzieSat #3 or LS-1 through LS-3) in 2024.
+In August 2023, the FCC granted Sidus a LizzieSat experimental launch and operating license for launch and deploy on a SpaceX Falcon 9 Transporter 10 mission.
+This license includes approval for orbital operations utilizing the previously approved ITU S-band and X-band frequencies and ground station coverage.
+We also received FCC Part 25 license approval for the LizzieSat satellite constellation missions two through five in October 2024.
+The National Oceanic and Atmospheric Administration (NOAA), an agency of the U.S. Department of Commerce, granted a Tier 1 license authorizing Sidus to operate LizzieSat1-3, a private remote-sensing space system comprised of three satellites (LizzieSat-1 through LizzieSat-3 or LS-1 through LS-3) in 2024.
+This license was updated and approved by NOAA after LizzieSat -1 launch to reflect the actual orbital data and planned altitudes for imager operations.

 The imagery from Near-infrared and Short-wave infrared imagers will be integrated into our FeatherBox AI onboard processor and combined with AIS data to detect marine traffic migration and illegal fishing activities, detect methane emissions and detect vegetative stress in various agricultural areas.
-Any delays in commercial launch operations, including delays or cost overruns in obtaining NOAA licenses or other regulatory approvals for future operations or frequency requirements, could adversely impact our results and growth plans.
+Any delays in commencing our commercial launch operations, including delays or cost overruns in obtaining NOAA licenses or other regulatory approvals for future operations or frequency requirements, could adversely impact our results and growth plans.